Last updated on July 2nd, 2024

 Crocidolite

-Much rarer in the UK than other types of asbestos, Crocidolite (or ‘blue asbestos’) was used for a lot of insulation products.
+Much rarer in the UK than other types of asbestos, Crocidolite (or ‘blue asbestos’) appears in a lot of old insulation products.
 Its short, spikey fibres easily puncture the lining of the lung, making it one of the most dangerous types of asbestos.

 Where do you find asbestos?

-Asbestos was a popular material for commercial construction and can be found in a lot of buildings that were built pre-1999.
+Asbestos was a popular material for commercial construction and you’ll find it in a lot of buildings that were built pre-1999.
 That includes offices, schools, factories, hospitals, and many residential homes.

-Its natural strength and versatility meant asbestos was used for a range of different products, most notably:
+Its natural strength and versatility, a range of different products used asbestos.
+Most notably:

 - Roofing